 - Ten-Journey Metrobus: No longer the good value it used to be (it used to cut the price of a journey in half).
 But it will still save you standing in line every time and it can be used over several days and shared between people too.

 Note: The ticket is a little more expensive from the airport.
 When buying the ten-journey ticket (which, remember, can be shared), you will be asked how many passengers will be traveling from the airport and will add the right fare accordingly.

 There are also a number of tourist tickets available.
 The tickets available are:

-- Tourist Ticket 1 Day (Price 5.20€) Much better value than the Barcelona Metro equivalent, but you still need to be making at least six journeys a day for it to work out cheaper than the 10 Journeys ticket.
+- Tourist Ticket 1 Day: Much better value than the Barcelona Metro equivalent, but you still need to be making at least six journeys a day for it to work out cheaper than the 10 Journeys ticket.
 Work out your itinerary for the day and decide for yourself.

-- Tourist Ticket 2 Days (Price 8.80€) Virtually the same price as the 10 Journeys ticket.
+- Tourist Ticket 2 Days: Virtually the same price as the 10 Journeys ticket.
 If you'll be making more than 10 journeys over two days, this is the ticket to buy.

-- Tourist Ticket 3/5/7 Days (Price 11.60/17.60/23.60€).
-In my opinion these tickets are less valuable than the others as you need to be using the metro a lot over a number of days.
+- Tourist Ticket 3/5/7 Days: These tickets are usually thought of as less valuable than the others as you need to be using the metro a lot over a number of days.